Seven inclusive sport activities

 If you like snow sports, skiing might be a great activity to try.
 It can help you to build muscle and is a great way to meet other people.
 Adapted ski equipment is available, to enable people with different disabilities to take part in snow sports.

-Wheelchair users can also use bi-skis, which allow you to be seated during skiing.
-Three and four-track skis are a good option if you can stand but need support to keep your balance.
+There are a range of adaptive skiing available for people with physical disabilities.
+Mono-skis or bi skis allow you to be seated during skiing.
+Three and four track skis are a good option if you can stand but need support to keep your balance.
 Lots of indoor snow centres now have adaptive snow sport sessions, so why not find your local centre and get involved!

 It’s recommended that adults with a disability do at least 150 minutes of moderate intensity exercise each week.
 This type of activity raises your heart rate, and makes you feel warmer.
 What’s important is to move more, whatever activity you choose.
 The more you can do, the greater the benefits are likely to be.

-Where can I find out more about inclusive sport?
+Where can I find out more about inclusive sports?

 The Activity Alliance, a charity acting as a voice for disabled people in sport and activity, has lots of helpful advice to help get you started.
 They also have an online search tool to help you find inclusive gyms in your local area.